IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 Which can be found in cell 28 and cell 22.
 In final implementation, we choose using _eval\_curve_ function defined in cell 28.

 According to side channel information, estimated curvature generated from this function is closer to ground truth than counterparts generated from _eval\_curve\_by\_pixles_, since it leverage second order polynomial fitting described in cell 28 mark down.
 Both approaches can be used to evaluate vehicle center offset under same cooridnation.
-Since same meteres per pixel scale parameter is used.
+Since same meters per pixel in image horizontal dimension.

-meters per pixel in image horizontal dimension.
+Please see _detect\_lane\_line__ (in cell 30) function _draw\_text_ for more details.

 ## Discussion